Easonyesheng/deepF_noCorrs/README.md

 How does this single_fnet.py work?
 Get data --> training & testing & evaluating --> save
 ## Data
 data_util.py
 use make_kitti_data_loader() to input left & right images
 use get_FMat() in kitti_fmat.py to get the F_GT.
 use data_spliter() to devide data to training & testing & evaluation.
-	  save to ../saved_npy/ as .npy file.
+saved to ../saved_npy/ as .npy file.
 ## Test
 A dictionary named metrics in single_fnet.py, whose items are functions used to evaluate F matrix.
-	use a class named KPCorrBasedMetric() in evaluation.py to pack these functions make their output 3 values as they output 1 value before.
+use a class named KPCorrBasedMetric() in evaluation.py to pack these functions make their output 3 values as they output 1 value before. the evaluation functions are in ./povary/stereo_pairs.py.
-	the evaluation functions are in ./povary/stereo_pairs.py.
+the final outputs when test or evaluation are:
-	the final outputs when test or evaluation are 1.|score of predicted - score of F_GT| 2.score of predicted F 3.score of F_GT
+	1.|score of predicted - score of F_GT| 2.score of predicted F 3.score of F_GT